 We don’t recommend going to this remote beach alone, especially since there are no facilities.
 Also, you cannot stake anything into the ground, namely an umbrella, so bring a shade that doesn't have to be staked and/or good ol’ reef-safe sunscreen and a hat.

 At Sandy Point, the water has a drop off and gets very deep very quick.
-There is no fringe reef off of Sandy Point and the sea has a deep sandy bottom, so if you are snorkeling you won’t see as much here as other places, but keep your eyes peeled for turtles and rays in these waters.
-Just float your way to bliss at Sandy Point.
+There is no fringe reef around Sandy Point just the deep sandy bottom, so if you are snorkeling you won’t see as much here as other places; but, keep your eyes peeled for turtles and rays in these waters.
+We highly recommend just floating your way to bliss at Sandy Point.

 Sandy Point is a critical nesting habitat for the endangered leatherback sea turtle.
-Between the months of April-August, the beach is closed entirely to the public, and under strict watch by Rangers of the U.S. Fish and Wildlife Department.
+Between the months of April-August, the beach is closed entirely to the public, and under strict watch by Rangers of the U.S. Fish and Wildlife Service.
 During the months of active turtle nesting, marine biologists and rangers manage an intensive research program.
 Volunteers tag and collect data on nesting turtles and help to relocate turtle nests away from erosion zones when necessary.

 Sandy Point in Film, Commercials, and Videos

 You may not realize that you’ve seen this beach before — in the movie Shawshank Redemption, starring Tim Robbins and Morgan Freeman.
 It was the runaway film success of 1994, based on a short story by Stephen King.
 Most of the movie takes place in a prison, except the memorable scenes that in the film that supposedly take place in Zihuatanejo (Mexico), but really are St. Croix, USVI.
 The last scene of the movie was filmed at Sandy Point, as have been numerous television commercials and photo shoots for catalogs.